mashaan14/YouTube-channel/notebooks/sfm.md

 // @param points3D        Points that lie in front of both cameras.
 ```
 ### Image Registration
 > New images can be registered to the current model by solving the Perspective-n-Point (PnP) problem using feature correspondences to triangulated points in already registered images (2D-3D correspondences).
 The PnP problem involves estimating the pose $P_c$ and, for uncalibrated cameras, its intrinsic parameters.
-The set $\mathcal{P}$ is thus extended by the pose $P_c$ of the newly registered image (Schönberger and Frahm, 2016).
+The set $𝒫$ is thus extended by the pose $P_c$ of the newly registered image (Schönberger and Frahm, 2016).

 ```mermaid
 classDiagram